 An informative interview to start this year with the author of Sulforaphane: Its “Coming of Age” as a Clinically Relevant Nutraceutical in the Prevention and Treatment of Chronic Disease: The Antioxidant Dilemma with Dr. Christine Houghton “The thing about science is, the more you know, the more you realise you don’t know.
 And I have … Continue reading Switch on your Nrf2 signaling pathway

 This 2020 review subject concerned a leading cause of blindness: “Advanced glycation end products (AGEs) are toxic compounds that have adverse effects on many tissues including the retina and lens.
-AGEs promote the formation of reactive oxygen species (ROS), which, in turn, boost the production of AGEs, a vicious cycle.
-Diabetic retinopathy (DR) is a … Continue reading Eat broccoli sprouts for your eyes
+AGEs promote formation of reactive oxygen species (ROS), which, in turn, boost production of AGEs, a vicious cycle.
+Diabetic retinopathy (DR) is a devastating microvascular … Continue reading Eat broccoli sprouts for your eyes

 Two 2020 reviews covered some aspects of a broccoli sprouts primary action – NRF2 signaling pathway activation: “Full understanding of the properties of drug candidates rely partly on the identification, validation, and use of biomarkers to optimize clinical applications.
 This review focuses on results from clinical trials with four agents known to target NRF2 signaling … Continue reading Eat broccoli sprouts to pivot your internal environment’s signals